National Assembly (Republic of China)

-The National Assembly was the authoritative legislative body of the Republic of China, from 1947 to 2005.
+The National Assembly was the authoritative legislative body of the Republic of China (the contemporary government of Taiwan), from 1947 to 2005.
 Along with the Control Yuan (upper house) and the Legislative Yuan (lower house), the National Assembly formed the tricameral parliament of the Republic of China.

 Similar to other electoral colleges, the National Assembly had elected the President and Vice President under the 1947 Constitution of the Republic of China with the role of the constituent assembly that aimed to amend the country's constitution.

 The first National Assembly was elected in November 1947 and met in Nanjing in March 1948.
 However, in the next year, the Kuomintang-led government of the Republic of China lost mainland China in the Civil War and retreated to Taiwan.
 The National Assembly resumed its meeting in Taipei in 1954.
 In the 1990s, its parliamentary powers were gradually transferred to the Legislative Yuan and direct democracy exercised by the de facto residents before constitutional amendments made it a dormant body in 2000 and dissolved it (subject to a sunset clause) in 2005.